 Broadly speaking, a loan becomes non-performing when the bank considers that the borrower is unlikely to repay the loan.

-In Q3, asset quality remained resilient for all three local banks.
-For UOB, the NPL ratio came to 1.5%, lower than the previous quarter (1.7%) but unchanged from a year ago.
+In Q2, asset quality remained resilient for all three local banks.
+For UOB, the NPL ratio is 1.6, unchanged from the previous quarter but lower than from a year ago.

 DBS and UOB: Expansion mode

 Backed by strong capital positions, DBS, OCBC and UOB have all expanded their geographical footprints in recent years as Singapore’s small population puts natural limits on growth.